deeedob/thesis/content/00_header.md

   its emphasis on simplicity, clarity, and robustness, offers a streamlined and intuitive API that aligns with Qt's design principles.

-  By integrating gRPC (g Remote Procedure Calls), an open-source communication protocol, the research highlights a method for enhancing interactions between audio plugins and host applications.
+  By integrating gRPC, an open-source and high performance Remote Procedure Call framework, the research explores new possibilities for remote interactions between audio plugins and host applications.
 This integration points to a flexible, scalable approach, suitable for modern software design.

   This work presents a novel approach to audio plugin development that leverages the combined strengths of Qt, CLAP, and gRPC.
-The resulting library not only provides a consistent and adaptable user experience across various operating systems but also simplifies the plugin creation process.
+The resulting libraries not only provide a consistent and adaptable user experience across various operating systems but also simplifies the plugin creation process.
 This work stands as a testament to the untapped potential of Qt in the audio-plugin industry, paving the way for advancements in audio plugin creation that enhance both user engagement and developer workflow.

-papersize: a4

-fontsize: 14
-# mainfont: TitilliumWeb
-monofont: "MonoLisa"
+csl: resources/springer.csl
 bibliography: content/bibliography.bib

-geometry: [a4paper, bindingoffset=0mm, inner=30mm, outer=30mm, top=30mm, bottom=30mm]
-linestretch: 1.25

-color-links: true
-link-citations: true
-citecolor: blue
-linkcolor: blue
-urlcolor: blue

-toc_depth: 2
-toc-title: 'Contents'

-classoption: [titlepage, openright, DIV=calc, toc=listof, listof=nochaptergap]
-geometry: [a4paper, bindingoffset=0mm, inner=30mm, outer=30mm, top=30mm, bottom=30mm]
-figureTitle: Figure
-figPrefix: Figure
-graphics: yes
 ---